 Creating that ecosystem is a massive alignment and co-ordination challenge – among hub partners to coordinate different interests and investment processes; with government over support mechanisms and risk allocation; and more broadly in relation to the value the project delivers both at a local level and as a credible part of a country’s overall energy transition.

-It is needed to tackle four main challenges:
+It is needed to tackle five main challenges:

 National-level support is critical to getting hubs off the ground, but it is not sufficient.
 CCUS hubs enable regional industrial decarbonization and a transition of existing industrial hubs to low carbon ones.
 Strong local on-the-ground support – from mayors and local authorities, local businesses and industrial associations, labour unions and community organizations – is needed to navigate the complexity involved in achieving that transformation process.
 It is not enough to agree a single national approach to hub development.